 How should PSCs prepare?

 PSCs must provide their personal code via an online service, within a prescribed 14-day window.
-This will depend upon when the PSC was registered and whether they are also a director.

 If you have already verified your identity you still need to supply your personal code and a verification statement for each role.